• Mobile

 Similarly, if your app will only be for internal use (within an enterprise for example), Ionic probably won't give you the performance you need to boost workforce productivity or engagement.
 In summary then, Ionic just can't hold a candle to Xamarin when app performance is priority number one.

-The Pros and Cons of Development
+The Pros & Cons of Development

 If there's one aspect in which Ionic really delivers an advantage, it's in the speed and ease of mobile app development.
 When combined with the Ripple emulator and Chrome tools, for example, Ionic makes it incredibly easy to perform debugging, and provides almost instant compilation and feedback for coders.
 However, users may encounter slower performance when using Google Chrome on Mac (more info here), requiring further optimization for smoother development experiences.